mccombs/vtech2/content/doc/api-primer.md

 ![Query Assets](/api-primer/query-accounts.png)

-In this example, the query returns a list of accounts including the fields you requested (known as the query's *payload*).
+In this example, the query returns a list of accounts including the fields you requested (collectively known as the query's *payload*).
 Notice the use of arguments ("first") to refine the results of the query.
 In this case, only the first 3 accounts are returned.
 The type definition of a root field (as shown in the Documentation Explorer) will describe any arguments that the field supports.

 #### Exploring the Object Hierarchy